Featured Student Research

 - how does age cohort moderate the association between the patterns of physical and behavioral conditions and mental health service use?

-As a result, three aging groups were discovered with different health profiles: a healthy group, a physically vulnerable group, and a group most at risk.
-Contrary to the expectation, baby boomers turned out to be more physically vulnerable than pre-boomers.
-Physically vulnerable older people were less likely to receive mental health care than healthy people.
-This study result provides evidence of the heterogeneous health characteristics of the aging population.
-Several implications will be discussed for reflecting their overall health care needs, suggesting a better medical and social policy and providing effective health care services to satisfy their complex needs.
+As a result, four aging groups were discovered with different health profiles: a healthy group, a group with physical MCC, a group with physical and mental MCC, and a group with physical and problematic drinking MCC.
+Unlike the expectation, a group with behavioral health concern—involving both mental and drinking problems— was not identified, and baby boomers who expected to associate more with the behavioral health problems turned out to be more healthy.
+However, all three MCC groups showed higher proportions of pre-boomers than aging baby boomers.
+Older adults with physical MCC or physical and mental MCC were more likely to receive mental health care that the healthy group, but not those with physical and drinking MCC.
+Several implications are discussed for reflecting older people’s complex healthcare needs, suggesting a better medical and social policy and providing effective health care services to satisfy their needs.
 Faculty chair: Amanda Woodward.
 Funded by the Graduate School: $6,000 for summer 2018.

 Daria Shamrova: Culturally Sensitive Approaches to Measurement and Exploration of Child Material Deprivation, Children’s Rights Implementation, and Subjective Child Well-being